 - to protect our firm’s rights and property;

-If we deny your request for access to, or refuse a request to correct information, we shall do so in writing and explain why.
+If we deny your request for access to or refuse a request to correct information, we shall do so in writing and explain why.

-Toronto Legal Experts do not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you and will not record it even if you submit it.
+We do not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you and will not record it even if you submit it.